ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-08-12-grad-school-apps.md

 ---
 layout: post
 type: post
-title: "Reflections of a Pinoy applying to top CS PhD programs abroad"
+title: "Reflections of a Pinoy applying to CS PhD programs abroad"
 date: 2025-08-12
 category: life
 comments: true
 author: "LJ MIRANDA"
-summary: "Reflections of a Pinoy applying to top CS PhD programs abroad"
+summary: "Reflections of a Pinoy applying to CS PhD programs abroad"
 excerpt: |
   A long reflection about my journey from industry to grad school applications&mdash;spanning countries, jobs, and experiences.
   This is not an advise post, but I hope you'll find something valuable along the way.